-is a French jewelry designer
+is a French jewelry brand

 Educated in the heart of the 16th arrondissement like quite the stereotype of eternally innate Parisian style and savoir-faire.
 Parents who enjoyed collecting Art Nouveau, Symbolism and Orientalist art.